Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

    lack of search capabilities, only a given QNAME will reveal the resource records associated with that name (or that name's non- existence).
 In other words: one needs to know what to ask for, in order to receive a response.
-There are many ways in which supposed "private" resources currently leak.
+There are many ways in which supposedly "private" resources currently leak.
 A few  examples are  DNSSEC NSEC zone walking[@RFC4470]; passive-DNS services[passive-dns]; etc. The zone transfer QTYPE [@RFC5936] is often blocked or restricted to authenticated/authorized access to enforce this difference (and maybe for other reasons).

-   Another differentiation to be considered is between the DNS data itself and a particular transaction (i.e., a DNS name lookup).
+   Another differencce between the DNS data and a particular DNS transaction (i.e., a DNS name lookup).
 DNS data and the results of a DNS query are public, within the boundaries described above, and may not have any confidentiality requirements.
    However, the same is not true of a single transaction or a sequence of